julieboisard/metagenomics_tutorials/README.md

 ## Metagenomics Prokarytic Nanopore tutorial

 The aim of this tutorial is to provide basic guidance on how to analyse prokaryotic long reads metagenomes (Nanopore).

+## Trycycler from SR LR metagenomes

+The aim of this tutorial is to present a way to get very nice prokaryotic genomes from MAGs.